How to access

 Once the above has been completed, set “Enable Apple Pay” to “Yes” and enter your “Merchant Id”.

 Follow the instructions provided here to register and verify your domain with Apple.
-This process requires signing in to the Apple Developer site and downloading a txt file provided by Apple, then uploading it to the "Domain Association" found in the Apple Pay settings in Magento.
+This process requires signing in to the Apple Developer site (link to external site) and downloading a txt file provided by Apple, then uploading it to the "Domain Association" found in the Apple Pay settings in Magento.